lee-lindley/plsql_utilities/README.md

 *install.sql* runs each of these scripts in correct order.

+Each subdirectory has an install script that can be used separately as long as the dependencies are compiled first.

 There are sqlplus *define* statements at the top of the script for naming basic collection types.
 In this document I refer to them with **arr\_X\_udt** names, but you can follow your own naming guidelines for them.
 If you already have types with the same characteristics, put those into the *define* statements